danielcbit/apcctrl/doc/manual/manual.rst

 sequential power failures.
 This parameter insures that the UPS will not restore power to its loads until it has recharged it battery to a prescribed percentage.
-This parameter should be set to a value greater than value that the APCUPSD daemons configured "BATTERYLEVEL" shutdown of any connected servers.
+This parameter should be set to a value greater than value that the APCCTRL daemons configured "BATTERYLEVEL" shutdown of any connected servers.
 This will ensure that when the UPS restores power, any additional power failures will successfully re-trigger a server shutdown.